Aplocnemus impressus (Marsham, 1802)

 © Lech Borowiec http://www.cassidae.uni.wroc.pl/Colpolon/index.htm

 4-5 mm.
-Elongate-oval and discontinuous in outline, dorsal surface moderately strongly punctured and with pale erect pubescence throughout, dark grey with a metallic bronze or greenish reflection, the forebody sometimes with a contrasting lustre to the elytra, legs substantially pale but with darker areas to the tibiae and tarsi, antennae dark with the second and third segments, and often the apex of the basal segment pale.
+Elongate-oval and discontinuous in outline, dorsal surface moderately strongly punctured, with mostly erect setae on the pronotum and recumbent pubescence to the elytra, dark grey with a metallic bronze or greenish reflection, the forebody sometimes with a contrasting lustre to the elytra, legs substantially pale but with darker areas to the tibiae and tarsi, antennae dark with the second and third segments, and often the apex of the basal segment pale.
 Head hypognathous and only narrowly visible from above, evenly convex, with protruding convex eyes and short converging temples, terminal maxillary palpomere elongate and fusiform, Antennae inserted laterally in front of the eyes, 11-segmented; three basal segments elongate, serrate from the fourth segment and similar in both sexes.
 Pronotum broadest at rounded posterior angles and narrowed to a rounded (from above) apical margin, surface evenly convex and without sculpture.
 Elytra with rounded shoulders and slightly dilated before a continuously rounded apical margin, lateral margin sinuate medially and finely toothed throughout, these are most obvious towards the apex, surface between the larger punctures smooth, without microsculpture or obvious fine punctures.
 Tibiae slender, slightly sinuate and with tiny apical spurs.
 Tarsi 5-segmented, the basal segments weakly lobed and the terminal segment long and expanded apically.
 Claws smooth and without an obvious basal tooth, at the base of each there is a long and broad membrane which is obvious in fresh specimens but soon shrinks and resembles an long appendage beneath each claw – this feature will distinguish the present genus from superficially similar species of Dasytes Paykull, 1799.